Coderx7/SimpleNet_Pytorch/README.md

 #### Update History:

 <pre>
+-- 2023 Apr 13:
+  -- new weights for the removed paddings for 1x1 conv layers.
+  -- some minor fixes
 -- 2023 Feb 12:
   -- re-structured the repository, moving the old implementation into new directory named 'Cifar` and imagenet into its respective directory
   -- updated the old implementation to work with latest version of pytorch.